bramtayl/Justly/README.md

 - The CSound binary and headers
 - The CSound C++ wrapper binary and headers.
-- Qt base binaries and headers.
+- Qt base binaries and headers
+- The MuseScore instrument soundfonts

 `cmake` must be able to find all of these things.